Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 As we look across the globe, we see a handful of near-term opportunities in the Gulf of Mexico driven by the independents.
 As you might expect, most of these opportunities are for short to medium-term durations and are likely to be very competitively bid.
 Nevertheless, they could help to bridge the gap to the next long-term opportunity as we work towards an eventual market recovery.

-We also see some opportunities throughout Latin America, which includes Mexico, where we anticipate the second licensing round for deepwater blocks to occur in December, as well as Trinidad, Colombia, [Technical Difficulty] (11:42) Suriname, and of course Brazil.
-Focusing on Brazil, with its large volume of undeveloped reserve, a reduction in break-even levels below $40 per barrel on most projects and favorable legislation, [ph] which includes (11:56) a reduction in local content requirements and the extension of the special customs regime, we are seeing growing interest in Brazil from both the majors and independents, which we believe will drive a sizable increase in tendering activity in 2018 and 2019 for projects then commencing in late 2019 and 2020.
+We also see some opportunities throughout Latin America, which includes Mexico, where we anticipate the second licensing round for deepwater blocks to occur in December, as well as Trinidad, Colombia, Guyana, Suriname, and of course Brazil.
+Focusing on Brazil, with its large volume of undeveloped reserve, a reduction in break-even levels below $40 per barrel on most projects and favorable legislation, which includes a reduction in local content requirements and the extension of the special customs regime, we are seeing growing interest in Brazil from both the majors and independents, which we believe will drive a sizable increase in tendering activity in 2018 and 2019 for projects then commencing in late 2019 and 2020.

 Moving to the Eastern Hemisphere, in the UK and Norway, we continue to see strengthening demand for midwater and more specifically for harsh environment assets.
-As a testament to the tightening market dayrates for high-specification units have increased more than 50% from where they were a year ago.
+As a testament to the tightening market, dayrates for high-specification units have increased more than 50% from where they were a year ago.
 With rising customer demand, driven by $30 per barrel break-even levels and a limited number of harsh environment assets available in the market, we would expect to see dayrates for the higher-specification harsh environment assets continue to improve.

 In Africa, we were encouraged to see longer-term contract awards in Nigeria, as they represented some of the first multi-year awards in West Africa in almost three years.
-In Angola, (12:51) taking steps to improve its petroleum and natural gas legal framework to support further development of Angola's natural resources.
+In Angola, Sunangol is taking steps to improve its petroleum and natural gas legal framework to support further development of Angola's natural resources.
 And we see the potential for future demand in Ghana, Côte d'Ivoire, Equatorial Guinea, and East Africa.

 In short, we are anticipating an increase in activity from several different operators in several different markets in Africa.
 In the Asia-Pacific region, we've seen multiple awards in India, Myanmar, Malaysia and Australia.
 And we expect to pursue what we believe to be multiple floater opportunities in this region over the next 12 to 18 months.